Careers in International Affairs

 - Show on a world map countries that use each of these five different forms of government.

-Describe the roles of the following in the conduct of foreign relations.
+6).
+Describe the roles of the following in the conduct of foreign relations and prepare a 5-10 min presentation to share with our class:

 (3) Bureau of International Information Programs